cloudmedialab-uv/k8sidecar-java-lib/README.md

 The sample code is in in [examples/authentication](examples/authentication).

+See [k8sidecar](https://github.com/cloudmedialab-uv/k8sidecar) for an example of usage to define a Filter using this sidecar.

 ## Logging

 This is an example of the use of a TriFunction that can be used to show information about the requests.